codguy/Notes-app/README.md

 The app provides a seamless experience for keeping track of your thoughts, ideas, and important information.
 Whether you're a student, professional, or anyone who likes to stay organized, this Notes App is designed to meet your note-taking needs.

+You can access the live application at [https://notes-app-819b.onrender.com/](https://notes-app-819b.onrender.com/).

 ## Features